ionic-team/ionic-site/docs/v2/getting-started/concepts/index.md

 ### What is the Ionic CLI?

 The [CLI](../../resources/what-is/#cli), or command line interface, is a tool that provides a number of helpful commands to Ionic developers.
-In addition to installing and updating Ionic, the CLI comes with a built in development server, build and debugging tools, and much more.
+In addition to installing and updating Ionic, the CLI comes with a built-in development server, build and debugging tools, and much more.
 If you are using the [Ionic Platform](http://ionic.io/), the CLI can be used to export code and even interact with your account programmatically.

 ### What are components?